 This assessment evaluates demand response (DR) resources applicable to Benton Public Utility District's service area (District).
-The study evaluates resources available over the 10 -year period 2022-2031.
+The study evaluates resources available over the 10 -year period 2024-2033.
 This analysis has been conducted in a manner consistent with requirements set forth in the Washington Clean Energy Transformation Act (CETA) and is part of the District's compliance documentation.
 The results and guidance presented in this report will also assist the District in strategic planning for its future demand response programs.
-Finally, the resulting demand response supply curves can be used in the District's Integrated Resource Plan (IRP).
+Finally, the resulting demand response supply curves can be used in the District's resource planning.